servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The new layout becomes effective for a user the next time he logs in to the marketplace.
 Anonymous users need to close and reopen their Web browser.

+## Customizing the Marketplace UI at Runtime

+In the Marketplace UI at the `Account->Profile` page you can modify a set of variables which allow you the dynamic theming of your marketplace.
+All variables are listed in the `Choose your color scheme` section.

+These are:
+1. Choose between a dark and light theme by selecting the respective radio button.
+2. Primary color: this is the color of buttons, list-group-items and other accent items.
+3. Foreground text: the color of the foreground text for the selected theme (such as text appearing in the cards, in the account menu, etc).
+4. Navbar background color: the background color of the navigation bar that appears in the header, footer and the Account menu.
+5. Navbar link color: the color of links which appear in the navigation bars.
+6. Input field background color: the background color of form inputs.

+# Guide for modification of theme variables in the source files

+You can pre-compile the `.scss` files and re-deploy them in the usual way described above.

+The variables which can be modified for the dynamic theming are the following: